 Ron Rivlin, May 11, 2016

 Andy Warhol, modern art legend best known for pioneering a style of art called “pop art,” was so gifted with his craft that even posthumously, anything connected to him is instantly an object of artistic desire.
-According to the New York Times, Andy Warhol’s painting of Campbell’s soup cans were recently stolen from a museum and the FBI is offering a huge $25,000 reward for the stolen prints.
+According to the New York Times, Andy Warhol’s screenprints of Campbell’s Soup Cans were recently stolen from a museum and the FBI is offering a huge $25,000 reward for the stolen pieces.

-The paintings of the famous appetizer were stolen from an art museum in Springfield, Mo.
-One the most recognizable works of art found in the museum, and among all his other works, were the Campbell cans painted by Warhol, and they have been so since 1985.
-At the time of the theft, the paintings were on display in an exhibit of British and American pop art.
+The screenprints of the famous appetizer were stolen from an art museum in Springfield, Mo.
+One the most recognizable works of art found in the museum––and in his portfolio as a whole, are the Campbell’s Soup Cans by Warhol, and they have been so since 1985.
+At the time of the theft, the works were on display in an exhibit of British and American pop art.

 When the museum opened up the following day at 8:45 a.m., the employees noticed that something in the museum was missing, seven out of 10 of Andy Warhol’s prints.
 Both the Springfield Police Department and the FBI’s art crime unit were on the scene of the crime.